RLik/cnf-nginx/README.md

-# Example of configuring nginx server from box
+# Example of configuring nginx server from box by GitLab pipeline

-I use this Ansile playbookas a base to configuring nginx server out of box for my labs.
+I use this Ansile playbookas a base to configuring nginx server out of box for my labs using GitLab pipeline.
 Playbook was tested on followins OS: Ubuntu Server 22.04, CentOS 7, CentOS 9 Stream.

 You can freely use this solution, but without any guarantee from the author.